 In theatres and streaming online now!
 DVD coming soon!

-We are excited that the film is available from 21st of February 2018, free for 30 days across all of Africa on AfriDocs.
+We are excited that the 59 minute version of the film is available from 21st of February 2018, free across all of Africa on AfriDocs.
 And importantly it will be available with subtitles in 27 indigenous African languages, in addition to English, Portuguese and French.

 The film will be available with subtitles in: Akan, Amharic, Bemba, English, Ewe, Fula, French, Hausa, Igbo, Kikuyyu, Kinyarwanda, Lingala, Lozi, Luganda, Luo, Magalasy, Moore, Nyanja, Oshiwambo, Portuguese, Tswana, Shona, Soli, Swahili, Tigrinya, Tsonga, Tswana, Wolof, Xhosa, Yoruba, Zulu.